-Authors: Professor A, Contributor/ Student B, on behalf of the proGIreg consortium
+Authors: Professor A, Contributor/ Student B, on behalf of the proGlreg consortium

-Acknowledgements: The authors led the study on behalf of the proGIreg consortium (www.progireg.eu) funded by the Horizon 2020 Programme of the European Commission (grant agreement 776528).
-XX assisted with data
+Acknowledgements: The authors led the study on behalf of the proGlreg consortium (www.progireg.eu) funded by the Horizon 2020 Programme of the European Commission (grant agreement 776528).
+XX assisted with data collection.

-9.1.5.
+10.1.5.
 Funding statement